Zenovations/knockout-sync/README.md

 Record of the type specified by our model.
 If an item is inserted into the array which is not a compatible Record, an exception will be thrown.

+If `data` is specified, then it is loaded into the new record using the same behaviors as `Crud.create()` regarding the dirty flag.
+However, autosave will not be run and save() must be called manually to apply any updates.

 ```javascript
    // apply the model to an observableArray
    var list = ko.sync.newList( model );